TheDarkLightX/MPRD/crates/mprd-adapters/README.md

 Adapters implement standard traits to allow MPRD to communicate with external systems while maintaining the safety invariant that the model can only propose, never execute.

+### Proposers

+- `HttpProposer`: calls an HTTP endpoint to fetch candidate actions for a given state snapshot.

 ## Testing

 ```bash